Freherdez/Portfolio-mobile-first/README.md

 > Say Hello.

-**Hello World** It is a project that puts into practice the correct use of linters on Git Hub, it also helps us encourage the use of comments and reinforce the correct performance with GitHub flow.
+**Portfolio: setup and mobile first** This is a project to strengthen our knowledge in HTML and CSS, but above all to put into practice the correct order of the elements through Flexbox.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Html-Css-Git
+> Html-Css-Flexbox-Figma

 <p align="right">(<a href="#readme-top">back to top</a>)</p>